firecmsco/firecms/website/docs/migrating_from_alpha_versions.md

   functionality, you can use the `extra` field in the `User`

 - `PermissionsBuilder` no longer has an `authController` prop, but it can still be accessed through the `context` prop.

+- The `AuthController` was used in conjunction with the `PermissionsBuilder` to store data specific to a user.
+You can store now that data in the user itself.
-Related, the new `User` type includes an `extra` field you can use to store additional user data, such as roles.
+  The new `User` type includes
+  an `extra` field you can use to store additional user data, such as roles.
   See https://github.com/Camberi/firecms/blob/master/example/src/CustomCMSApp.tsx
   for an example